antha21/cellular-architect/README.md

 Want to interact with these systems directly, mix cell types, and trigger environmental disasters?

-Then check out the full interactive open sandbox experience of Cellular Architect.
+Then check out the full interactive open sandbox experience of Cellular Architect where you can rule the grid.

 **[Link to Live Project Website]** (https://anthony-artino-portfolio.netlify.app/projects/games/cellular_architect/cellular_architect)

 **Main Features in the HTML Sandbox:**